Beaniee2/Nightmare-before-Christmas-quiz/README.md

 I would like to try and learn and understand Javascript more and learn how to use it to its full potential.

 Challenges that arose
-The images worked well in chrome
+The images worked well in chrome, Explorer and on mobile view.
+I struggled with getting the font size suitable for mobile view and for laptop/desktop viewing.

 Author
 Hana